On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep

-To obtain the input to the Trunk Net, we uniformly sample $h$ from the interval $[0.0, 0.25]$ (seconds).
-Finally, we obtain the DeepONet's output~$G_{*}$ as follows.
-For the incremental operator $G_\Delta$, one first obtains $x(t_n + h)$ by discretizing and simulating the non-autonomous dynamics~\eqref{eq:two-axis-model} with the sampled values of $x(t_n), y(t_n),$ and $h$.
-Then, the incremental operator is given by $G_\Delta = x(t_n + h) - x(t_n)$.
-On the other hand, to compute the residual operator $G_\epsilon$, we proceed as follows.
-First, we obtain the approximate prediction by computing the solution operator of the approximate model, \ie $G_\text{approx} \equiv x_\text{approx}(t_n + h)$ using $x(t_n), y(t_n),$ and $h$.
-The approximate model in this experiment corresponds to the same non-autonomous dynamics~\eqref{eq:two-axis-model} except for the angular velocity equation, which reads as follows:
+To get the input for Trunk Net, we sample $h$ uniformly from $[0.0, 0.25]$ (s).
+The output of DeepONet, $G_{*}$, is obtained as follows.
+For the incremental operator $G_\Delta$, we first get $x(t_n + h)$ by discretizing and simulating the non-autonomous dynamics~\eqref{eq:two-axis-model} using the sampled values of $x(t_n), y(t_n),$ and $h$.
+Then, $G_\Delta$ is given by $x(t_n + h) - x(t_n)$.
+For the residual operator $G_\epsilon$, we obtain the approximate prediction by computing the solution operator of the approximate model, \ie $G_\text{approx}$ using $x(t_n), y(t_n),$ and $h$.
+The approximate model in this experiment is the same as the dynamics~\eqref{eq:two-axis-model}, except for the angular velocity equation, which reads as follows: